MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Introduction

 \section{Introduction}

-The release of ChatGPT in late 2022 triggered a structural shift in NLP, rapidly accelerating adoption in high-stakes domains such as finance.
-LLMs expanded what was possible, shifting the field from supervised learning to zero-shot reasoning, and from structured tasks to flexible document parsing.
-Financial NLP is undergoing rapid reinvention, after a long period of dominance by sentiment analysis and structured extraction (e.g., NER).
+The release of ChatGPT in late 2022 marked a structural shift in NLP, rapidly accelerating the adoption of generative AI (GenAI), particularly large language models (LLMs), in high-stakes domains such as finance.
+LLMs expanded the scope of Financial NLP beyond traditional supervised pipelines -- long dominated by sentiment analysis and structured extraction -- toward flexible, generative systems capable of zero-shot reasoning, long-document processing, and multimodal inputs.

-This fast-moving evolution has outpaced traditional surveys, which lack a quantitative grasp of generative AI’s impact on Financial NLP.
-We introduce \textbf{MetaGraph}, a methodology for automated Knowledge Graph (KG) construction from research papers using LLMs, to address this gap.
-MetaGraph involves the manual definition of an ontology of information that is relevant to tracking research evolution (such as papers metadata, motivations and limitations, tasks approached, techniques, models, and datasets), and the use of LLMs in a human-in-the-loop approach to extract this information and gather it into a unified, queryable KG, enabling large-scale, data-driven insights about the evolution of the field.

-We applied \textit{MetaGraph} to 681 Financial NLP papers (2022–2025), uncovering a landscape that has undergone substantial transformation.
-LLMs have forcefully entered the domain, reshaping both the tasks and data landscape.
-In these three years, we noticed the rise of financial QA and an explosion of datasets powered by synthetic generation, followed by a growing awareness of LLMs limitations.
-The growth in model size has slowed down and has been accompanied by both more sophisticated architectures and the integration of LLMs with peripheral technologies (such as retrieval) to build integrated systems.

-Our contributions are three-fold: i) \textbf{methodology}, as we provide a generalizable pipeline for extraction of quantitative insights from scientific literature.
-This pipeline combines ontology definition, human-in-the-loop graph extraction and taxonomy construction, and it is designed to be reused in other domains (e.g., biology, legal, etc.); ii) \textbf{field synthesis}, as we map the shift from model adoption in pre-existing structured pipelines to redesign of modular, generative systems; iii) \textbf{open resources}, as we made the graph available at \url{https://zenodo.org/records/16968876}\footnote{58 of the 681 papers used in our analysis are not included in the published dataset.
-These papers were posted to arXiv under a CC-BY-NC-ND 4.0 license, which prevents reusers from distributing any derivative, adapted form of the original material.
-As such, we will not be distributing them as part of the MetaGraph knowledge graph.}.
+This rapid evolution has outpaced traditional literature review methodologies.
+Existing surveys of Financial NLP either predate the widespread use of LLMs or rely on narrative summaries that struggle to capture quantitative trends, structural shifts, and emerging research patterns at scale.
+As a result, the field lacks a systematic, data-driven view of how tasks, datasets, models, and methods have evolved in response to GenAI.

+To address this gap, we introduce \textbf{MetaGraph}, a generalizable methodology for extracting structured knowledge graphs from scientific literature using LLMs.
+MetaGraph combines a manually defined domain ontology with an LLM-based extraction pipeline to transform unstructured papers into a unified, queryable graph capturing research metadata, tasks, datasets, models, techniques, motivations, and limitations.
+By design, the ontology and prompts are modular, allowing the same framework to be applied beyond Financial NLP.
+Figure~\ref{fig:complete_graph} shows the high-level structure of the resulting graph.